CU-ESIIL/OLC_hackathon_groupC/docs/index.md

 | ... | ... | ... | ... | ... |

-!!! question "Sovereignty checkpoint 2 — What does the evidence represent?"
-    Does its spatial and temporal scale match the question?
-What is missing?
-Who collected and transformed it?
-Could someone with different knowledge of the place interpret it differently?
-Should the evidence change the question?

 ## Methods and Tools { #methods-and-tools }

 !!! note "Document the build as it happens"